obonaventure/cnp3/book/transport/transport.rst

 .. [#fmss] In theory, TCP implementations could send segments as large as the MSS_ advertised by the remote host during connection establishment.
 In practice, most implementations use as MSS_ the minimum between the received MSS_ and their own MSS_.
 This avoids fragmentation in the underlying IP layer and will be discussed in the next chapter.

 .. [#fnagleip] This TCP segment will then be placed in an IP header.
 We will describe IPv4 and IPv6 in the next chapter.
 The minimum size of the IPv4 (resp.
 IPv6) header is 20 bytes (resp.
 40 bytes).

+.. [#fmss500] When these measurements were taken, some hosts had a default MSS of 552 bytes (e.g. BSD Unix derivatives) or 536 bytes (the default MSS specified in :rfc:`793`).
+Today, most TCP implementation derive the MSS from the maximum packet size of the LAN interface they use (Ethernet in most cases).

 .. [#ftcphosts] See http://fasterdata.es.net/tuning.html for more information on how to tune a TCP implementation